 Exotic Car Insurance

-Exotic cars, expensive and very rare vehicles, can include many models, such as Ferraris, Lamborghinis, and McLarens.
-If you own an exotic car, you should have auto insurance specifically designed for your exotic vehicle in mind.
+Exotic cars, expensive and very rare vehicles, can include many models.
+Such as Ferraris, Lamborghinis, and McLarens.
+If you own an exotic car, you should have auto insurance specifically designed for your exotic vehicle.
 How are they different from standard auto insurance policies?
-Typically, exotic car insurance is based on the agreed value of the vehicle, which is the value agreed upon by the insured and the insurance company when the policy is written.
+Typically, exotic car insurance is based on the agreed value of the vehicle.
+This value is agreed upon by the insured and the insurance company when the policy is written.
 If your policy is based on an agreed value, you never have to worry about depreciation affecting the amount your insurance company will pay in the event of a claim.
 To be eligible for exotic car insurance, you may need to meet the following criteria:

 - Your vehicle needs to be of a certain value or age (such as, above $100,000 or 25 years old)

-- Your vehicle needs to be in good condition
+- The vehicle needs to be in good condition

 - You need to store your vehicle in a locked garage when not in use